rallg/novelette/README.md

 GitHub repository `rallg/novelette` is the canonical repository for `novelette` document class, which will (eventually) be available in TeXlive and at CTAN, as package `novelette`.

-Uploads begin in August 2023.
-Expected completion in December.
+As of December 2023, the package works, and a number of fine details are being revised.
+And, of course, there must be bug checks.
+Upload to CTAN will not occur until TeXlive 2023 is locked, which will be sometime in 2024.

+Documentation lags.
+Will be fully documented before release.

 CURRENTLY ALPHA TEST.